pele-python/pele/README.rst

 http://www-wales.ch.cam.ac.uk/software.html

-pele is a python partial-rewriting of GMIN, OPTIM, and PATHSAMPLE: fortran programs written by David Wales and collaborators.  pele has recently been renamed.
-The previous name of the project was pygmin
+pele is a python partial-rewriting of GMIN, OPTIM, and PATHSAMPLE: fortran programs written by David Wales of Cambridge University and collaborators. pele has recently been renamed.
+The previous name of the project was pygmin.

+pele has tools for energy minization, global optimization, saddle point (transition state) search and much more.
+Some of the algorithms implemented are

+1. Basinhopping global optimization

+#.
+LBFGS minimization (plus other minimizers)

+#.
+Single ended saddle point search:

+  - Hybrid Eigenvector Following

+  - Dimer method

+4. Double ended saddle point search

+  - Nudged Elastic Band (NEB)

+  - Doubly Nudged Elastic Band (DNEB)

+5. Disconnectivity Graph visualization

+6. Structure alignment algorithms

+7. Thermodynamic information (e.g. heat capacity) via the Harmonic Superposition Approximation

 INSTALLATION
 ============